-Aspen’s not only a playground for the rich and famous, it also caters to serious anglers with a multitude of high-country lakes, streams and rivers.
-Hit the infamous tailwater section of the Frying Pan River to target trophy rainbows or float the Roaring Fork for an endless barrage of browns and rainbow, on average 12-18″ long.
+Aspen‘s not only a playground for the rich and famous, it also caters to serious anglers with a multitude of high-country lakes, streams and rivers.
+Hit the infamous tailwater section of the Frying Pan River to target browns or float the Roaring Fork for an endless barrage of browns and rainbow, on average 12-18″ long.

 Bozeman, Montana, situated between Big Sky Resort and Bridger Bowl Ski Area, acts as the perfect hub to base ski vacations during the winter.
 During summer months, however, the town turns its focus on fish, granting quick access to multiple river systems, including the Yellowstone, Gallatin and Madison.
 Micro-brews and macro-trout mix well in cowboy country.